 What Is Retrieval Augmented Generation?

-For an enterprise, RAG provides greater control over the quality and context of data the LLM uses to generate its responses.
+For an enterprise, RAG provides greater control over the data an LLM uses to generate its responses.
 This could mean restricting a model’s answers to pull only from an enterprise’s approved company procedures, policies, or product information.
 Using this approach, enterprises can provide the LLM with greater context for queries and ensure greater accuracy.

-RAG particularly suits tasks that are knowledge-intensive, meaning tasks that most humans would need to turn to an external source of knowledge to complete.
+RAG particularly suits knowledge intensive tasks that most humans would need an external data source to complete.

 - Difficulty in extending knowledge